10 Easy Tricks to Teach Your Guinea Pig First

 The following is a list of 10 easy beginner friendly tricks that are best to train your guinea pig first.
 These tricks help build confidence in your guinea pig and set them up for success.
 Many of these tricks also help set a solid foundation for teaching more advanced tricks in the future.

-If your guinea pig is completely new to training, check out the How to Train page.
+If your guinea pig is completely new to training, check out the the page on how to train your guinea pig.
 On that page, you can find pre-training tips such as which treats to use, teaching your guinea pig to follow a lure, training methods, FAQs for common guinea pig training questions and so much more.

 1. Train Your Guinea Pig to Come When Called and Respond to Their Name